shubhambhosle798/automated-git-jenkins-maven-tomcat-ci-cd/README.md

 - **Pipeline Stages**: The Jenkins pipeline includes the following stages:
   - Checkout: Retrieves the latest code from the Git repository.
   - Build: Compiles the Java code and packages it into a WAR file using Maven.
-  - Test: Runs any test cases defined in the project.
+  - Test: Runs any test.
   - Deploy: Deploys the WAR file to the Tomcat server.

 ## Acknowledgments